William Kamkwamba: Recognition

-When The Daily Times in Blantyre, the commercial capital of Malawi, wrote a story on Kamkwamba's wind turbine in November 2006, the story circulated through the blogosphere, and TED conference director Emeka Okafor invited Kamkwamba to talk at TEDGlobal 2007 in Arusha, Tanzania as a guest.
+When The Daily Times in Blantyre, the commercial capital of Malawi, wrote a story on Kamkwamba's wind turbine in November 2006, the story circulated through the blogosphere, and TED conference director Emeka Okafor (co-founder of Maker Faire Africa) invited Kamkwamba to talk at TEDGlobal 2007 in Arusha, Tanzania as a guest.
 His speech moved the audience, and several venture capitalists at the conference pledged to help finance his secondary education.
 His story was covered by Sarah Childress for The Wall Street Journal.
 He became a student at African Bible College Christian Academy in Lilongwe.
 He then went on to receive a scholarship to the African Leadership Academy and in 2014 graduated from Dartmouth College in Hanover, New Hampshire.

 Among other appearances, Kamkwamba was interviewed on The Daily Show on 7 October 2009 (during which he was playfully compared to the fictional hero Angus MacGyver for his impressive scientific ingenuity).
 In addition, he was invited to and attended the 2011 Google Science Fair introductory meeting, where he was a guest speaker.

 Kamkwamba, in 2008, founded a non-profit organization named "Moving Windmills Project" in order to be able to help support not only his local community in Kasangu, Malawi, but all communities in Malawi to be able to create hands-on development for all villages in Malawi.
 This includes sending children and underprivileged people to schools, building low-cost wells, installing solar powered pumps, renovating local schools by providing resources such as new facilities and learning materials.
 The Primary Goal of the Moving Windmills Project is to be able to provide basic needs such as clean water, have proper learning materials and facilities within schools, and sustainable farming, nutrition, and community programs to ensure a famine will never happen again or as severe as it was when William Kamkwamba endured the 2002 Malawi Famine.

 Kamkwamba is the subject of the documentary film William and the Windmill, which won the Grand Jury Prize for Best Documentary Feature at the 2013 South By Southwest film festival in Austin, Texas.

 In 2010, The Boy Who Harnessed the Wind was selected as the University of Florida and Boise State University common book, required for all incoming students to read.
 In 2014, it was selected as the common book at Auburn University and University of Michigan College of Engineering, as well.
 William made an appearance at each university to discuss his book and life.

 In 2013 TIME magazine named Kamkwamba one of the "30 People Under 30 Changing The World."

 Kamkwamba is featured in the book Extraordinary People by Michael Hearst and is also the subject of a song from the companion album Songs For Extraordinary People.

 In 2014, Kamkwamba received a bachelor of arts degree in environmental studies from Dartmouth College in Hanover, New Hampshire where he was elected to the Sphinx Senior Honor Society.

-In 2019, The Boy Who Harnessed the Wind was adapted into a film, starring Chiwetel Ejiofor, who also wrote and directed.
+In 2019, The Boy Who Harnessed the Wind was adapted into a film, written and directed by Chiwetel Ejiofor.
+Kamkwamba is played by Maxwell Simba.